Submit a request to Facilities Management to have work performed

 Campus space is to be used for the highest priority needs of the College as a whole.

-DYC employees may request new space or a change in how space is allocated by completing a Space Request or Change Form (PDF) and forwarding it to the Facilities Operations Coordinator for review and processing.
+DYC employees may request new space or a change in how space is allocated by completing a Space Request or Change Form (PDF) and forwarding it to the Mechanical Trades Manager for review and processing.

 The intent of the space policy is to provide a systematic approach for evaluating space acquisition based on current and projected space utilization needs and assessments.
 The purpose of the D'Youville College Space Policy is to establish a guideline approved by the President's Council to determine the most effective and efficient utilization of institutional spaces.
 It is also to promote the most effective use of the College's physical facilities.